suhetao/stm32f4_mpu9250/README.md

 	add a new fixed-point ekf algorithm for doctor's miniQuadrotor please check the miniIMU directory at the root and look the usage.txt for using!

+3.Add a win32 application for serial port communication

+	calibraion for accelerometer, gyroscope, magnetometer
+	please check the "Calibration App" directory at the root